 *all statistics based on averages; extremes in any direction, or found in odd locations, are always allowed.

 Children A child's Kin type is typically determined by their parentage.
 Each Kin type will render their own when rendering offspring from within their own type; forest pairings render forest children, sky pairings render sky children, and ocean pairings render ocean children.
 However, mixing two of the other Kin types may result in a myth-Kin, and such interbreeding is strictly forbidden.
-While two myth-Kin xeriin often render myth-affinity children, they have the uncommon chance of rendering children of other Kin types.
+While two myth-Kin xeriin will render myth-affinity children, any myth-kin hybrids will always result in children bearing at least some myth-kin traits for several generations afterward.

 A xeriin child's animal affinity will manifest in the womb, though their developmental stages are very similar to a human's up until the beginning of the third trimester of pregnancy.
 From then on, the animal affinity will alter the infant's growth, and they will gain the attributes that will mature and grow after they are born and begin to age.
 As such, a child's affinity - and Kin type in the case of an inter-Kin breeding - is known from the moment they are born.